mikeheddes/mikeheddes-website/src/content/articles/intersection_control/article.md

-import Image from 'components/Markdown/Image';
-import WidthBox from 'components/Markdown/WidthBox';
-import distanceWeightGraph from 'assets/distanceWeightGraph.jpg';
-import scoreICAThumb from 'assets/lane_score-thumb.png';
+import introductionPaper from '../../../assets/introduction-and-approach.pdf' import Link from '../../../components/Link'

 The Intersection Control Algorithm (ICA) will be made to minimize the time you need to wait for the light to turn green.